toddfoster/sharedprayers/content/archive/he-pentecost-covid-weekday.md

 date: 2020-07-29
 ---
 Holy Eucharist
-_for a Sunday or other Major Feast after Pentecost during Covid-tide_ _according to the Book of Common Prayer (p.
+_for a weekday after Pentecost during Covid-tide_ _according to the Book of Common Prayer (p.
 355ff.)_